jiapei100/sdk-starter-kit/README.md

 `REPLACE_WITH_YOUR_MODEL_SID` and `REPLACE_WITH_YOUR_API_KEY`

-You can obtain your model sid from a matterport url, ie https://showcase-next.matterport.com/showcase-beta?m=SxQL3iGyoDo
+You can obtain your model sid from a Matterport url, ie https://showcase-next.matterport.com/showcase-beta?m=SxQL3iGyoDo

 #### 4. Run debug web server